codenvy/docs/src/main/_docs/user-guide/user-permissions.md

 | stack                      |
 | recipe                     |

-The `instance` parameter is mandatory and is the ID of a specific instance of the chosen domain.
+`instance` parameter corresponds to the ID of the resource you want to get the applied permissions for all users.

 ## Assign Permissions

-Assign permissions to a specific instance and user:
+Assign permissions to a resource:
 POST /permissions : [{host}/swagger/#!/permissions/storePermissions]()

 Applicable `domain` values are the following: